Aaron Paul

-Aaron Paul (born Aaron Paul Sturtevant; August 27, 1979) is an American actor, best known for portraying Jesse Pinkman in the AMC series Breaking Bad (2008–2013), for which he won several awards, including the Critics' Choice Television Award for Best Supporting Actor in a Drama Series (2014), Satellite Award for Best Supporting Actor – Series, Miniseries, or Television Film (2013), and Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
-This made him one of only two actors to win the latter category three times (2010, 2012, 2014) since its separation into comedy and drama.
-He has also won the Saturn Award for Best Supporting Actor on Television three times (2009, 2011, 2013), more than any other actor in that category.
-He reprised the role of Jesse Pinkman six years after the end of the series in the 2019 Netflix film El Camino: A Breaking Bad Movie and again during the final season of the spin-off series Better Call Saul in 2022, earning further critical acclaim.
+Aaron Paul (born Aaron Paul Sturtevant; August 27, 1979) is an American actor.
+He is best known for portraying Jesse Pinkman in the AMC series Breaking Bad (2008–2013).
+He later reprised the role in the Netflix sequel film El Camino (2019) and during the final season of spin-off series Better Call Saul (2022).

 Paul began his career with roles in several music videos, guest roles in television, and minor roles in films.
 In 2007, he had a recurring role as Scott Quittman on the HBO series Big Love (2006–2011), and in 2009 he starred in the remake of The Last House on the Left.
 Following Breaking Bad, he starred in films such as Need for Speed (2014), Hellion (2014), Exodus: Gods and Kings (2014), Eye in the Sky (2015), and Central Intelligence (2016).
 He also voiced Todd Chavez in the Netflix animated series BoJack Horseman (2014–2020), on which he was also an executive producer, and portrayed Eddie Lane in the Hulu drama series The Path (2016–2018) and Caleb Nichols in the HBO science fiction drama series Westworld (2020–2022).
+In 2025, he starred as the protagonist Robert Robertson III in the video game Dispatch in a voice role.

-Early life
+Early life and education

-Aaron Paul Sturtevant was born in Emmett, Idaho, on August 27, 1979, the youngest of four children born to Darla (née Haynes) and Baptist minister Robert Sturtevant.
+Aaron Paul was born Aaron Paul Sturtevant, in Emmett, Idaho, on August 27, 1979, the youngest of four children born to Darla (née Haynes) and Baptist minister Robert Sturtevant.
 He was born a month premature in his parents' bathroom.
 He grew up participating in church plays.
 He graduated in 1997 from Centennial High School in Boise, Idaho, after which he drove to Los Angeles in his 1982 Toyota Corolla with his mother and $6,000 in savings.
 Soon after arriving in Los Angeles, he appeared on an episode of the CBS game show The Price Is Right, which aired on January 3, 2000.
-Appearing under his real name, he played and lost his pricing game and overbid on his Showcase.
+Appearing under his birth name, he played and lost his pricing game and overbid on his Showcase.
 He also worked as a movie theater usher at Universal Studios in Hollywood.